RatJuggler/my-production-docker-build/README.md

 ### ARM Images

-A key part of making this all work on Raspberry Pi's is picking multi-architecture images base images which have good 32-bit ARM
-(arm32v7, armv7, armhf) support, so that I can try to keep the docker files for each project as simple as possible.
+A key part of making this all work on Raspberry Pi's is picking multi-architecture base images which have good 32-bit ARM (arm32v7, armv7, armhf) support, so that I can try to keep the docker files for each project as simple as possible.

 I am using images based on [alpine](https://hub.docker.com/_/alpine) 3.11 for stability and consistency, and I was trying to avoid